Home / Living / Healthcare / Exercise and Mental Health after Immigrating to Canada

 4. Get Involved to Improve Mental Health

 A great way to stay positive is to devote yourself to others.
-Volunteer at an organization or a cause that could use your skills and knowledge.
-You will make friends, gain a sense of community, and learn new things.
+Volunteering offers many benefits to newcomers.
+When you volunteer for an organization or cause that interests you, you’ll make friends, gain a sense of community, and learn new skills.
 And guess what?
-In Canada, volunteering counts as work experience that you can add to your resumé.
+Volunteering is a great way to gain Canadian work experience to add to your resumé.

 5. Keep Realistic Expectations